 The structure was built in 27 BC by Augustus for the sake of his sister, Octavia Minor, in place of the Porticus Metelli.
-It burned in 80 AD and was restored, by Domitian, and again after another fire in 203 AD by Septimius Severus and Caracalla.
-It was embellished with foreign marble and contained numerous well known of pieces of art, identified in Pliny's ''Natural History''.
-The structure was harmed by a tremor in 442 AD when two of the devastated columns were replaced with an arched opening which still stands today.
+It burned in 80 AD and was restored by Domitian, and again after another fire in 203 AD by Septimius Severus and Caracalla.
+It was embellished with foreign marble and contained numerous well-known pieces of art, identified in Pliny's "Natural History".
+The structure was harmed by a tremor in 442 AD when two of the damaged columns were replaced with an arched opening, which still stands today.
 The church of Sant'Angelo in Pescheria was built in the ruins around 770 AD.

 Read the interesting biography of Albert Bierstadt and see all the famous oil painting reproductions by Albert Bierstadt.
 Click The Arch of Octavius if you like the oil painting and want to purchase it.